spirosmaggioros/spirosmaggioros.github.io/_posts/2024-09-11-GPT-is-all-you-dont-need.md

 they train them is not correct at all.
 The gaussian distribution exist everywhere in life and this is the reason - or one of the reasons - that the code produced by GPT, Perplexity or other models is completely shit.
 ![Gaussian Distribution](../assets/normal_distribution.png)
-It's logicall to tell that there are not many good programmers out there, this is what they gaussian distribution shows.
+It's logicall to tell that there are not many good programmers out there, this is what the gaussian distribution shows.
 The average exist in the middle, on your left you have the bad ones and on your right the 10x developers(i hate this 10x thing).
 Obviously the "average" data overshadows the "good" data, but there's not a lot you can do about it.
 This semester at my university it's like every single computer science professor is being told to push us into using Chat GPT specifically, i was flabbergasted when i heard our software engineering professor telling us
 "You don't know NodeJS?
 No problem, use Chat", "You don't win with code anymore, you only win with good design".
 This was the moment i left the lecture, i don't even have to mention that he thought HuggingFace